‘ALICE THROUGH THE LOOKING GLASS’ (1973)

 I had the DVD for this on my birthday in May 2013.
 I’m a huge fan of Sarah Sutton who plays Alice in this production of ‘Alice Through The Looking Glass’.
-Sarah is well known these days as Nyssa of Traken in ‘Doctor Who’ with Peter Davison.
-Back in December 1973, she was this unknown child actress!
+Sarah is well-known these days as Nyssa of Traken in ‘Doctor Who’ with Peter Davison.
+Back in December 1973, she was an unknown child actress!

-Sarah was on her way to becoming somebody.
+Sarah was on her way to become somebody.
 In this, she’s a little girl playing a wonderful character from a timeless classic children’s story by Lewis Carroll.
-It was very interesting production, although I wasn’t very familiar with the story of ‘Alice Through The Looking Glass’ as with ‘Alice In Wonderland’.
+It’s very interesting production, although I’m not very familiar with the story of ‘Alice Through The Looking Glass’ as with ‘Alice In Wonderland’.

-But it certainly was an enjoyable and interesting experience seeing this version of ‘Alice Through The Looking Glass’.
+But it certainly was an enjoyable and interesting experience to see this version of ‘Alice Through The Looking Glass’.
 It was so refreshing and unlike any other version I’d seen before.
-I remember the poem ‘Jabberwocky’ that was read during the story as I studied it when I was at sixth-form college.
+I do remember the poem ‘Jabberwocky’ that was read during the story since I studied it when I was at sixth-form college.

-I haven’t read the ‘Jabberwocky’ poem in a long time, but I was aware of what it was from reading it so it brought back memories for me.
-I saw ‘Alice Through The Looking Glass’ a few times before seeing Sarah Sutton again at the ‘Regenerations 2013’ convention back in Swansea, September 2013.
+I haven’t read the ‘Jabberwocky’ poem in a long time, but I was aware of what it was about from reading it.
+So it brought back memories for me.
+I saw ‘Alice Through The Looking Glass’ a few times before seeing Sarah Sutton again at the ‘Regenerations 2013’ convention in Swansea, September 2013.

 I had the DVD cover of ‘Alice Through The Looking Glass’ signed by Sarah at the convention.
 She was delighted to sign it and was unaware of the DVD’s existence before I mentioned it to her.
 It’s rare for Sarah to have an opportunity to talk about her other acting jobs as she’s very well-known as Nyssa.